isaackinyili/shooting-star/README.md

 After you submit, I will create a seperate branch for every member's code, and then we shall review the code together the next time we meet.
 Before then, I will have commented on everyone's code with any changes or improvements they need to make.

 Thank you and hope to see your work soon.

+I have added two files.
+The js file is linked to the html file but the animation is not being displayed.